 Above from Google Images

 1. Time – You must have definite, regular, frequent, adequate time.
 You will not find time, you must make time.
-Real prayer will save time!
+Real prayer will save time!2.
+Place – Find the best place to get your praying done for deepest concentration.

 3. Detach and Relax! – Detach from all distractions and release all mental, emotional, and body tension caused by doubts, fears, guilt, resentments and false attitudes.